-Insurance adjusters can have a lot of freedom in their career.
+Independent Insurance adjusters can have a lot of freedom in their career.
 They can work in the government sector, the public sector, or independently.
 They can also become eligible for nationwide deployments to travel to disaster sites all over the country.
-Most states require you to have a license to practice, or at least a designated home state (DHS) license.
+Most states require you to have a license to practice.
 However, there are 16 states that do not require you to have a license in order to be an independent adjuster for a carrier working claims in their state.

 Here is the list of states that do not require insurance adjusters to be licensed to work for a carrier:

 - District of Columbia